Devansh-0309/SQL-EDA-Project/README.md

 **Purpose:**
     We explore columns by concept **Rank[Dimension] By Aggregate[Measures]** This is used to rank the dimensions by different measures for e.g (total sales by country etc.)

+## License
+This project has the license as MIT.
+This states that this project is free to modify, save and to transfer.